A quick guide to Stockholm: A Further Afield guide

 SOME TIPS FROM THE FURTHER AFIELD FAMILY

-We spoke to the concierges (who best to ask about top tips) at two of our favourite hotels – Ett Hem and Hotel Kungstradgarden:
+We spoke to the concierge Linus (who best to ask about top tips) at one of our favourite hotels – Hotel Kungstradgarden:

 “For me the view at Mosebacke is just beautiful and I love going there.
 The shopping in Stockholm is uniquely varied too; Rose & Born (herrkläeder), Dusty Deco (vintage Möbler), Herr Judit (vintage kläder) Svenkt tenn (inredning) are some of my favourites”